 Multiple land uses are proposed for South Riel including: residential, commercial, mixed-use (residential and commercial), and industrial.
 The compact urban residential form and the variety of commercial, office, and industrial opportunities are proposed to complement each other.
-There is a prospect for some residents to live and work in the same neighbourhood with the potential to walk to work and access daily amenities or to utilize live-work units.
+There is a prospect for some residents to live and work in the same neighbourhood, with the potential to walk to work and access daily amenities or to utilize live-work units.

 The form and siting of land uses in the future South Riel area is influenced by the location of major transportation corridors in the vicinity of the lands, being: Ray Gibbon Drive to the west; the CN Railway to the east, and LeClair Way bisecting the Plan Area.
+A major electrical corridor traverses the site in a north-easterly/south-westerly direction.
 The location of these corridors imposes certain constraints to development, but also provides opportunity given the locational advantage the roadways will provide with the region in the future.
 A major electrical corridor traverses the site in a north-easterly/south-westerly direction.
-Development bounded by Riel Drive, LeClair Way, the CN Railway, and Levasseur Road, is identified within this ASP as "Midtown."
+DThe development area bounded by Riel Drive, LeClair Way, the CN Railway, and Levasseur Road, is identified within this ASP as "Midtown."
+[AS2]

-Residential will be located on both sides of Riel Drive with the majority of housing concentrated on the east side of Riel Drive.
+Residential will be located on both sides of Riel Drive, with the majority of housing concentrated on the east side of Riel Drive.
 The overall density for the ASP is 81 du/nrha.
 The number of Midtown residential dwelling units proposed is 769.
 The proposed developable residential area is 9.49 hectares±, representing 10.39% of the gross developable area for the Plan Area.
 The number of dwelling units on the west side of Riel Drive proposed is 350.
 The proposed developable residential area is 3.15 hectares±, representing 3.45% of the gross developable area for the Plan Area.

 The commercial and commercial/industrial lands located in the southern portion of the Plan Area will provide goods, services, and employment to the community and the surrounding region.
-There are 10.43 hectares± of commercial, and 41.06 hectares± of commercial/industrial lands.
+There are 10.43-5.64 hectares± of commercial, and 41.06-45.85 hectares± of commercial/industrial lands.